srobo/docs/programming/sr/power/index.md

   Calling `buzz` is non-blocking, which means it doesn't actually wait for the piezo to stop buzzing before continuing with your code.
 If you want to wait for the buzzing to stop, add a `sleep` afterwards!
-  If you send more than 32 beeps to the robot too quickly, your power board will crash!
 </div>

 ~~~~~ python